IFLY theworld.com

 Back to Bangkok main page

-Maha Chai (½ day)
+Maha Chai fishing village (½ day)

-First you have to go to Wongwian Yai railway station at the Thonburi side of the river in Bangkok.
-From there you can take a very local train to the village.
+In Bangkok you have to travel to Wongwian Yai railway station at the Thonburi side of the river in Bangkok.
+You can go there by taxi or skytrain.
+From there you take the local train to the village.
 Trains leave approximately every 50 minutes until 7 pm.
 A ticket for local people is free, a ticket for ‘Farangs’, as they call foreigners, is 10 Baht.
+The ride to Maha Chai takes about 50 minutes and it makes several stops.
+Click here for more information about the train and Mahachai Market.

 If you’re interested in some history of Thailand, of course you need to visit Ayutthaya, the former capitol of Siam.